-The source and chemical characteristics of colored influents impacting the wastewater treatment facilities are initially unknown; therefore, all incidents of colored influent at NBC treatment facilities are thoroughly investigated.
+The source and chemical characteristics of colored influents impacting the wastewater treatment facilities are initially unknown, therefore, all incidents of colored influent at NBC treatment facilities are thoroughly investigated.
 Colored influent may potentially be attributed to a toxic chemical, to a pigment ink containing cyanide or heavy metals, or to a non-toxic acid dye.

-Upon receiving a report that color is impacting the treatment plant, Pretreatment personnel contact companies with the potential to discharge dye or pigment to the affected treatment facility.
+Upon receiving a report that color is impacting the treatment plant, Pretreatment staff contact companies with the potential to discharge colored wastewater to the affected treatment facility.
 Facilities are required to immediately submit a copy of pertinent sections of their wastewater effluent color logbook.
 These records are used to help determine which firm or firms discharged wastewater that impacted the plant.
-Should the colored influent at the treatment plant be of sufficient duration to allow tracking, Pretreatment personnel are deployed to track the colored wastewater through the sewer system to determine its source.
-Over the past year, Pretreatment personnel investigated a total of eight incidents of unusual color entering its treatment facilities, down approximately 75% from the previous year.
+Should the colored influent at the treatment plant be of sufficient duration to allow tracking, Pretreatment staff is deployed to track the colored wastewater through the sewer system to determine its source.
+Over the past year, Pretreatment personnel investigated a total of three incidents of unusual color entering its treatment facilities, a decrease of 37.5% from the previous year.

-Six incidents of colored influent were reported at the Bucklin Point treatment facility during 2003.
-One event turned out to be an erroneous report in which color had not entered the plant.
-The other five events were of such short duration that the colored influent stopped entering the plant before it could be physically tracked through the sewer system.
-Nevertheless, three of the five events were able to be attributed to discharges from one, or a combination of several textile firms in the Bucklin Point district.
+Three incidents of colored influent were reported at the Bucklin Point treatment facility during 2004.
+The three events were of short duration, so the colored influent stopped entering the plant before it could be physically tracked through the sewer system.
+Nevertheless, the events were able to be attributed to discharges from one, or a combination of several textile firms in the Bucklin Point district.